-The Long Short-Term Memory (LSTM) network, a type of recurrent neural network (RNN), was used to analyze time-series data from continuous glucose monitoring (CGM) devices.
-LSTM networks excel in retaining information over extended periods, making them well-suited for capturing temporal dependencies in glucose trends.
 In this study, the LSTM model, trained on daily glucose readings, insulin dosages, glucose variability, and hypoglycemic events, achieved an accuracy of 88%.
 It identified the honeymoon phase in 88% of test cases, with a sensitivity of 85% and specificity of 90%, demonstrating its effectiveness in detecting periods of insulin sensitivity associated with the honeymoon phase while minimizing false positives.

-The Transformer model, known for its ability to handle complex sequential data through self-attention mechanisms, achieved the highest accuracy of 91%.
+The transformer model, known for its ability to handle complex sequential data through self-attention mechanisms, achieved the highest accuracy of 91 %.
 It had a sensitivity of 89% and a specificity of 92%, excelling in detecting subtle glucose fluctuations and transitions in insulin needs indicative of the honeymoon phase.
 Its capacity to process long-range dependencies contributed to its superior performance.

-The Random Forest model, an ensemble learning method, achieved an accuracy of 87%, with a sensitivity of 84% and specificity of 89%.
+The random forest model achieved an accuracy of 87%, with a sensitivity of 84% and specificity of 89%.
 It effectively managed variability and noise in glucose data, distinguishing between different phases of diabetes management, making it a reliable tool for identifying the honeymoon phase.

-The Gradient Boosting Machine (GBM) model, known for its stage-wise predictive modeling, achieved an accuracy of 89%, with a sensitivity of 86% and a specificity of 91%.
+The GBM model achieved an accuracy of 89%, with a sensitivity of 86% and a specificity of 91%.
 It excelled at capturing complex, non-linear relationships in CGM data, balancing sensitivity and specificity for accurate identification of the honeymoon phase.

-The comparative analysis of the machine learning models reveals varying strengths in identifying the honeymoon phase in Type 1 Diabetes (T1D), as shown in Figure 6.
-The Transformer model led in performance with an accuracy of 91%, sensitivity of 89%, and specificity of 92%, highlighting its superior ability to capture complex patterns and long-range dependencies in glucose data.
-This makes the Transformer model particularly effective in identifying subtle glucose fluctuations that indicate the onset of the honeymoon phase.
-It outperformed the LSTM model, which achieved an accuracy of 88%, with a sensitivity of 85% and specificity of 90%.
+The comparative analysis of the ML models revealed varying strengths in identifying the honeymoon phase in T1D, as shown in Figure 6.
+The transformer model led in performance highlighting its superior ability to capture complex patterns and long-range dependencies in glucose data.
+It outperformed the LSTM model, which achieved an accuracy of 88%, with a sensitivity of 85% and specificity of

+90%.
 While the LSTM model effectively identified temporal dependencies, its slightly lower sensitivity suggests it may miss some true honeymoon phase cases, potentially leading to delayed insulin adjustments.
-The Random Forest model followed with an accuracy of 87%, sensitivity of 84%, and specificity of 89%, showing strong performance in managing data variability but with slightly reduced sensitivity and accuracy compared to the Transformer and LSTM models.
+The random forest achieved the next best performance and was strong when managing data variability but with slightly reduced sensitivity and accuracy compared to the transformer and LSTM models.
 These performance variations underscore the importance of model selection based on specific clinical needs, such as the need for high sensitivity in early honeymoon phase detection.